Go

 - No prior Go experience required (some programming background helpful)

-This course will take you from complete beginner to confident Go programmer in just 30 days.
+This course will take you from complete beginner to confident Go programmer.
 Go (also known as Golang) is a modern, statically-typed language designed at Google for building reliable, efficient software at scale.

 Why Learn Go?